 (2) Fees may be charged for inspection(s) conducted in accordance with this rule, mediation, and arbitration in amounts as set forth in this rule.

 (3) The first investigation inspection as part of dispute resolution shall not be charged to the homeowner, unless costs to the homeowner are apportioned in the mediation agreement or the arbitrator's written recommendation.

 (I) Investigation inspection or mediation services may be offered for a fee by the division, at the request of the parties, to assist in the resolution of disputes with regard to manufactured homes that are not covered by the dispute resolution program.

 (J) Fees for dispute resolution services shall be:

 (1) Inspection.
 Actual direct cost of the inspection to the division plus twenty-five per cent for administrative overhead.

 (2) Mediation.
 Actual direct cost of mediation plus twenty-five per cent for administrative overhead.

 (3) Arbitration.
 Actual direct cost of arbitration plus twenty-five per cent for administrative overhead.

 (4) All fees shall be by check or money order payable to "Treasurer, State of Ohio" or by credit card.
-Any online credit card payment may be subject to an additional convenience fee in an amount charged to the commission.
+Any payment may be subject to a convenience fee as charged to the division.